awsdocs/aws-greengrass-developer-guide/doc_source/config-lambda.md

    1. For event source, choose **User Lambdas** and **Greengrass system**, and then choose **Update**\.

    1. Keep the default values for logging level and disk space limit, and then choose **Save**\.

+   You can use logs to troubleshoot any issues you might encounter when running this tutorial\.
+For more information, see [Accessing File System Logs](greengrass-logs-overview.md#gg-logs-local)\.